 “Japan is part of Asia.
 I wish that through living and studying together, students from various Asian countries grew to become future leaders who can think for the future of Japan, Asia and the world from the perspective of Asia as a whole.”

-Mr. Toshio Himuro – CEO, Tei Enterprises Ltd.
+Mr. Toshio Himuro – Chairman and Executive Director, Zen Foods Co., Ltd.

 “I think one of the reasons the US and the UK are looked upon as powerful nations is their strong emphasis on the education of their students to tell the know-how and research results to them.
 Similarly ISAK hopes to provide every student with a solid education filled with different knowledge and experiences that will enrich their body and soul.